Trout homers again on birthday, but Angels fall to Rangers

 TRAINER’S ROOM

 Angels: OF Jo Adell (tight right quad), the top prospect who made his big league debut Tuesday, missed his second game in a row.
-Manager Joe Maddon said the rookie was doing much better and could be back in the lineup Saturday.
+Maddon said the rookie was doing much better and could be back in the lineup Saturday.

 Rangers: RF Joey Gallo was out of the lineup with a sore right wrist after going 1 for 11 in three games at Oakland, including seven strikeouts his previous eight at-bats. … 2B Odor (right oblique) was the DH in his first game since Saturday. … LHP Joe Palumbo (ulcerative colitis) was placed on the 10-day injured list.